rstropek/2025-mcp-webinar/day2-dotnet/README.md

 The second sample implements the same functionality as the first sample, but this time it uses the MCP SDK.
 This makes the implementation much simpler and more robust.

-The sample contains tools, a prompt, and a resource.
+The sample contains two tools (`winter_password` for single password generation and `winter_password_batch` for generating multiple passwords), a prompt, and a resource.

 ### Sample 3: MCP Server With Sampling